fhgomes/fhgomes/entrevistas/interview-model.md

   - knows about Flyway, Liquibase

 - Have already worked with or studied nosql
-- Have already worked with or studied mongo, cassandra
+  - mongo, cassandra
-- Have already worked with or studied redis
+  - redis
+- What is cache?
+  -  when is the best cases to use or not use?

 - Have already worked with or studied automated tests
   - unit tests  ?